JonasGroenbek/nestjs-sage-id/README.md

 @Injectable()
 export class SageService {
-  constructor(
-    private readonly sageIdService: SageIdService,
+  constructor(private readonly sageIdService: SageIdService) {}
-  ) {}

   async getCachedSageRefreshToken(): Promise<string> {
-    //retrieve the stored refresh token
+    // retrieve the refresh token of the stored token }
-  }

   async setSageToken(authorizationCode: string): Promise<void> {
     const token = await this.sageIdService.getSageToken(authorizationCode);
-    this.attemptSetSageToken(token);
+    // store the token
   }

   async refreshSageToken(): Promise<void> {
     const token = await this.sageIdService.refreshSageToken(
       await this.getCachedSageRefreshToken(),
     );
-    this.attemptSetSageToken(token);
+    // store the token
   }
+}
 ```

 ## Issues

-when providing issues please make sure to include a MRE (Minimal reproducible example) post.
+Please include an MRE (Minimal reproducible example) when providing issues.

 ## Contributing

-All contributions are appreciated, the more the merrier.
+All contributions are appreciated.
+The more, the merrier.
 Please
 make sure to follow the below guidelines when contributing.

 1. Fork the repository